NeayiAbandoned/q2a-rest-api/README.md

 GET QUESTIONS API
 ------------------

-Gets all of the questions and its basic details in order they are posted.
+Gets all of the questions and its details in order they are posted.

 Sample Input